GorujoCY/robinsr/README.md

 [Consult with me](https://gorujokun.cy/#contact) for the apk version

 ## Online/Offline for Laptops
-For laptops it is very similar to the android guide below, start renaming  `versions.json` to `versions-online.json` then `versions-offline.json` to `versions.json` and vice versa...
+For laptops it is very similar to the android guide below, start renaming  `versions.json` to `versions-online.json` then `versions-offline.json` to `versions.json` then copy it on the `sdkserver` folders and vice versa...

 # Android Specific Guides